intrahouseio/ih-lib61850-node/readme.md

      - `gcc` on Linux
      - `MSVC` on Windows
      - `clang` on macOS
-4. For Windows: The `iec61850.dll` file is automatically included in the `builds/windows_x64/` directory alongside `addon_iec61850.node`.
+4. For Windows: The `iec61850.dll` file should be copied to the `builds/windows_x64/` directory alongside `addon_iec61850.node`.
 You need install npcap to the goose support.

 ---